- 1 cup raw cashews or cashew pieces

 My take on a recipe found on the Instant Pot web site.
 It could just as easily be done on a stovetop!

-Serve over top of whole wheat couscous.
+Serve over top of whole wheat couscous or brown rice.

 Sauté in the Instant Pot:

 - 1 Tbsp butter (use olive oil if you want it to be vegan)

 - 1 large onion, diced (about 1.5 cups)

 - 1 large carrot, diced (about .5 to 1 cup)

 - 1 red bell pepper, seeded and diced